The Beginnings Of

 You can have all of the time in the world, but if you aren’t doing things correctly with that time, you are still going to be wasting a lot of it unnecessarily.

-It’s important that students understand good study habits and methods as well.
+It’s important that students know and understand good study habits and study methods as well.
 This is the ‘how’ of how to study in college.
-How you take notes, read your textbooks and study for exams is critical to getting the best results with every minute you have.
-We’ll explain how to do things from start to finish.
+Knowing how you take notes, read your textbooks and study for exams the right way is critical to getting the best results with every minute you have.
+We’ll explain how to do things from start to finish, right here.

 We don’t try to do everything.
 We keep it as simple as we can.
-We can’t cover every possible study method out there all at once.
-We stick to the basic behaviors and study methods that get the best results for the effort you put in.
-We give you the tool to manage it.
-We’ll add more over time.
+We can’t cover every possible study method.
+We stick to the basic behaviors and study methods that get the best results for the effort you put in and we give you the tool to manage it.

 We have to make sure you succeed or we have failed.